Regulations of the New Zealand Young Physicists’ Tournament

 IV.
 The Jury

 The Jury (at each level of the tournament) is nominated and organized by the NOC.
-It consists of members from universities, (parents and supporters of NZYPT with relevant degrees from) science related industries and schools.
-The team leader from each team is included in the Jury (unless the school has supplied additional jury members).
+It consists of university academics, school physics teachers, parents and supporters of NZYPT with relevant degrees .
+The team leader from each team is automatically included as a Jury member unless the school has supplied an alternative.
 Where possible team leaders should not be judging their own team and should not grade the same team more than twice.

-In the course of a PF the members of a team may communicate freely only with each other as long as they do not disturb the fight being heard by the judges.
+In the course of a PM the members of a team may communicate freely with each other as long as they do not disturb the match or the judges.

-Before the beginning of a PF, the Jury and the teams are introduced.
+Before the beginning of a PM, the Jury and the teams are introduced to each other.

 VII.
 The Stage regulations